Mayor Thomas Roach

 Under Mayor Roach’s leadership, the city completed a complex transaction to take control of the dilapidated, privately-held garage on Waller Avenue and replace it with a state of the art city-owned garage which has provided needed parking and an economic boost to the city.

-Tom’s long term vision for the city is to continually enhance the downtown environment for businesses and residents while at the same time maintaining the strong, vibrant neighborhoods that have long characterized White Plains.
+Tom’s long term vision for the city is to continually enhance the downtown environment for businesses and residents while at the same time maintaining the strong, vibrant residential neighborhoods that have long characterized White Plains.
 Toward this end, he has prioritized playground renovations at neighborhood parks including Delfino, Turnure, and Kittrell.
 He also opened a new city park, the Bryant – Mamaroneck Park, which has a passive walking trail and features a popular StoryWalk.
 Tom has brought a number of new events to the downtown, including JazzFest, WinterFest Holiday Market, the Frightfully Fun Halloween Festival, an outdoor yoga event, and Shakespeare in the Park, to name a few.
 Under Tom’s initiative the City received grant funding to enhance Court Street, where a number of these events occur, as a premier event space.
+The enhancements make it easier and less expensive to hold events there.

-Mayor Roach has prioritized growing the number of affordable housing units in the city.
-Almost 200 new affordable units are now under construction and hundreds more are currently in the pipeline.
+Mayor Roach has prioritized growing the number of affordable housing units in the city to ensure that White Plains remains a city that people of all income levels can call home.
+320 new affordable units are now under construction / in the pipeline.
 Under Mayor Roach, the city completed a comprehensive study of the area immediately surrounding the White Plains Metro-North station and will be moving forward with plans to revitalize that area with enhancements for all modes of transportation and mixed use development.
 The study was characterized by a never before seen level of public outreach and engagement.

-Tom has served as a member of the Mass Transit Task Force for the new Tappan Zee Bridge, as the President of the Westchester Municipal Officials Association, and President of the New York Conference of Mayors (NYCOM).
+Tom has served as a member of the Mass Transit Task Force for the new Mario M. Cuomo Bridge, as the President of the Westchester Municipal Officials Association, and President of the New York Conference of Mayors (NYCOM).

 About the Mayor

-Tom enjoys spending time with his family, reading and running.
+Tom enjoys spending time with his family, reading, skiing, and running.
 He has a personal best in the NY Marathon of 2:47:47.

 In 2008, Tom was diagnosed with stage 3 cancer of the nasal pharynx and concluded treatment in 2009.
 He is currently cancer free and did not miss a single regular Council Meeting during his illness.